KenaHemnani/Graph-Convolutional-Network/README.md

 # Graph-Convolutional-Network
-upload the GCN.ipynb file on google and then run it.
+upload the GCN.ipynb file on google colab and then run it.